formal-land/llzk-lib/doc/doxygen/0_overview.md

 in the source ZK language.

 You can read more about the motivation and design of the project [on our blog][llzk-post].
+You can also view [our Ethereum Foundation grant proposal][proposal] that helped fund this project.

 ## Project Overview